tldr-pages/tldr/pages/common/git-mv.md

 `git mv {{path/to/file}} {{new/path/to/file}}`

-- Rename file or directory and add renaming to the next commit:
+- Rename a file or directory and add the renaming to the next commit:

 `git mv {{path/to/file_or_directory}} {{path/to/destination}}`